Single Screw, Steam Powered, Older steel riveted plate construction

-This wreck site may be the remains of the SS Merak, which was sunk during WWI, however there is no conclusive evidence at this time.
+This wreck site may be the remains of the SS Merak, which was sunk during WWI, however there is no absolutely conclusive evidence at this time.
 There are many things which point to this being the Merak and not the other ships lost in the vicinity, but not yet identified.
 The first and most compelling is the location of the wreck site.
 This shipwreck is in the right place to be the Merak and of the same general construction (but so is the other potential candidate).
 She is about the right tonnage and build, without question steam powered and single screw and her propeller measures the right size and design.
 Going against the Merak Identification is the lack of large amounts of the coal cargo the Merak was carrying.
 Unfortunately, the vessel is totally upside down and the coal cargo may be mostly buried and the inversion also conceals all other structures that would assist in a positive identification.

 The Merak by one report was said to have run aground in her attempt to flee and this information has been replicated in many reports and books.
 This scenario is possible, but not all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
 According to Second Mate Monti's testimony, after about thirty shots had been fired at them they knew escape was impossible and abandoned the vessel when the U-boat was still several miles off and had turned attention to the lightship.
 No mention of a grounding was made during his testimony.
 In fact during the initial assault on the Merak, the U-boat was actually closer to the Diamond Shoals Lightship than Merak, giving the Merak crew the time and opportunity to launch the boats and flee.

 The shipwreck is right where it should be if the reports from the Lightship crew on Merak's location during these events are correct.
-The large submarine came alongside the Merak and placed explosives onboard to sink her.
+There were reports the large submarine came alongside the Merak and placed explosives onboard to sink her.
 Would the experienced U-Boat commander have endangered his vessel in shallow shoal water to do so?
 Probably not.
 Also, the wreck is torn right in the engine room with little other damage to the hull.
 This is the exact location where explosives would be placed to do the most immediate damage to the ship.
 However, in the report of attack that Fregattenkapitan Waldemar Kophamel filed he reported using a torpedo on the Merak, sinking her in that manner.
 Either way, his attack report provides a location very near where this ship was sunk.

 Another possible identity for this shipwreck site is the 5335 ton Panamanian registered tanker SS Olympic.
 The Olympic was originally built as an ore carrier in 1907 under the name Harport, later renamed the Dayton, finally called Olympic.
 Along the way, in 1912, she was converted to a tanker.
 Olympic was lost with all hands at an unknown location off Hatteras to a U-Boat attack on January 22nd, 1942.
 Ernst Kals in U-130 is often credited with the sinking of Olympic in many records and books about the submarine actions off the US Coast.
 Some records have actually credited the loss to Reinhardt Hardegan in U-123.
-However, neither of these u-boats could have sunk the Olympic.
-Careful examination of the records of the German submarines on patrol at the time in the area through which Olympic would have sailed point to one U-boat as being responsible, U-66, KrvKpt Richard Zapp, who also sunk several other vessels off Hatteras on his patrol.
+However, neither of these U-boats could have sunk the Olympic.
+Careful examination of the records of the German submarines on patrol in the area, at the time which Olympic would have sailed thru, point to one U-boat as being responsible, U-66, KrvKpt Richard Zapp, who also sunk several other vessels off Hatteras on his patrol.